dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 already write in Javascript.

-This looks very similar to the [WebAssembly memory model][wasm-security] on paper[^10]---all loads are limited to a bounded range, so worst case you stomp around your own data, but you probably had that capability anyway, since you control source.
+This looks very similar to the [WebAssembly memory model][wasm-security] on paper---all loads are limited to a bounded range[^10].
+Worst case you stomp around your own data, but you probably had that capability anyway, since you control source.